Disconnection (Scientology): Examples of application

-The 1960s
+1960s

 In 1966, UK newspaper the Daily Mail quoted a disconnection letter from Scientologist Karen Henslow to her mother:

 Dear Mother, I am hereby disconnecting from you because you are suppressive to me.
 You evaluate for me, invalidate me, interrupt me and remove all my gains.
 And you are destroying me.

 I [unreadable] from this time consider myself disconnected from you and I do not want to see you or hear from you again.
 From now you don't exist in my life.

 Henslow, a thirty-year-old sufferer from manic depression, had been a Scientology staff member for two weeks when she disconnected.
 The message was accompanied by a second letter apologising for the first and saying that it had been mailed without her permission.

 Raymond Buckingham, a singer who ran a voice school in Manhattan, was recruited into Scientology by one of his pupils.
 He was asked to disconnect from a business associate who had been labelled suppressive.
 When he spoke out publicly against Scientology, his Scientologist pupils disconnected from him and refused to pay him.
 One of these was a famous singer for whom he had arranged a series of performances.

 Roy Wallis reproduced a "Disconnection Order" from 1965 which orders a Scientologist to disconnect from the publications of the Food and Drug Administration.
 It states, "The FDA literature he comes in contact with is not to be read by him at all."

 Disconnection was the subject of a 1970 court case in which the Church of Scientology unsuccessfully attempted to sue the Member of Parliament (MP) Geoffrey Johnson-Smith over negative comments he had made on BBC television.
 To defend his claims that families were being alienated, he produced evidence of specific cases in court.
 The judge described it as "astonishing" that the Scientologists did not contest these allegations.